Build and deliver frontend experiences fast, with intuitive visual editing tools.

 Squiz Funnelback Search is designed to support organizations with complex, content-rich environments.

-While some AI-powered tools lean heavily toward automation or require extensive technical input, Squiz Conversational AI Search, part of the Funnelback engine, offers a more balanced path.
+While some AI-powered tools lean heavily toward automation or require extensive technical input, Squiz Conversational Search, part of the Funnelback engine, offers a more balanced path.
 It combines enterprise-grade search capabilities with a conversational interface, while keeping responses grounded in content you’ve vetted and approved.

 For teams managing large government portals, higher education sites, or professional services platforms, it’s a way to support AI-powered discovery without losing oversight, accuracy, or ease of use.